-Perhaps that’s because I’m pretty picky about my brownies.
-To me, a good brownie needs to be rich and moist, with a fudge-y texture.
-I mean, if I wanted a cake-like texture, I’d reach for a piece of cake.
+I’m pretty picky about brownies.
+To me, a good brownie needs to be rich and moist, with an ultra-fudgy texture.
+If I wanted a cake-like texture, I’d reach for a piece of cake.
 Brownies need to feel more moist and decadent.

 - Flourless! (which also keeps them gluten-free)